UAVDB: Point-Guided Masks for UAV Detection and Segmentation: Introduction

 \section{Introduction}

-Precise UAV detection is critical for effective monitoring and threat response.
-While modern object detection algorithms, such as the YOLO-series~\cite{Jocher_YOLO_by_Ultralytics_2023,wang2024yolov9,wang2024yolov10,yolo11_ultralytics,tian2025yolov12attentioncentricrealtimeobject,lei2025yolov13}, EfficientDet~\cite{tan2020efficientdet}, and transformer-based detectors~\cite{zhu2020deformable,carion2020end,rf-detr}, have shown remarkable progress in UAV-related tasks, their performance still heavily depends on the availability of high-quality annotations.
-Even state-of-the-art (SOTA) models tend to underperform when trained or evaluated on datasets with noisy labels or missing instances, particularly for tiny or fast-moving UAVs.
+Precise UAV detection is crucial for effective monitoring and timely response to aerial threats.
+Despite advances in object detection, the performance of modern detectors remains highly dependent on the availability of high-quality annotations.
+In practice, this dependency becomes a major bottleneck, as noisy labels and missing instances substantially degrade performance, especially for tiny or rapidly moving UAVs.
 Existing UAV-related datasets generally fall into two broad categories.
-The first focuses on ground-target detection, where aerial imagery is used to detect objects such as vehicles or pedestrians~\cite{wang2021tiny,xu2022detecting,ding2021object,zhu2021detection,razakarivony2016vehicle,kalra2019dronesurf,du2018unmanned,hsieh2017drone,robicquet2016learning,mundhenk2016large,xia2018dota,mandal2020mor,barekatain2017okutama,li2017visual,zhu2020multi,bozcan2020air,wu2024uavd4l}.
+The first focuses on ground-target detection, where aerial imagery is used to detect objects such as vehicles or pedestrians~\cite{ding2021object,wang2021tiny,xu2022detecting,zhu2021detection}.
 The second category comprises UAV-target datasets, where the UAV itself is the object of interest for detection or tracking.
-UAV-target datasets can be further divided into two subtypes: (1) UAV-to-UAV datasets, in which a camera mounted on one UAV tracks another in flight~\cite{Airborne_Object_Tracking_AWS,li2016multi,rozantsev2015flying,guo2025yolomg}.
-These datasets require significant operational effort, as they involve flying multiple UAVs simultaneously and precisely locating target UAVs, making the data collection process time-consuming and skill-intensive.
-(2) Camera-to-UAV datasets, where the UAV is observed by an external camera that may be handheld, mobile, or fixed (but not on a UAV), including both RGB~\cite{steininger2021aircraft,pawelczyk2020real,aksoy2019drone,kashiyama2020sky} and infrared~\cite{TGRS23OSCAR,TGRS21ALCNet,dai21acm,huang2023anti,jiang2021anti,zhao20212nd,zhu2023evidential,zhao20233rd} modalities.
+UAV-target datasets can be further divided into two subtypes: (1) UAV-to-UAV datasets, in which a camera mounted on one UAV tracks another in flight~\cite{guo2025yolomg,li2016multi,Airborne_Object_Tracking_AWS,rozantsev2015flying}.
+These datasets require lots of operational effort, as they involve flying multiple UAVs simultaneously and precisely locating target UAVs, making the data collection process time-consuming and skill-intensive.
+(2) Camera-to-UAV datasets, where the UAV is observed by an external camera that may be handheld, mobile, or fixed (but not on a UAV), including both RGB~\cite{aksoy2019drone,kashiyama2020sky,pawelczyk2020real,steininger2021aircraft} and infrared~\cite{TGRS23OSCAR,huang2023anti,jiang2021anti,zhu2023evidential} modalities.